aswinzz/LinuxCommands/how_to_contribute.md

 # How To Contribute To This Repo!
+## NOTE: PR's will be merged if you star the repo!!
 - Star This Repo
 - Fork This Repo To Your Account
 - Add Yourself To The CONTRIBUTING.md file